Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

-The `only if' part was Proposition \ref{prop:constructiveIsNecessary}.
-The proof of the `if' part of this theorem will require a number of technical results, which follow.
-In particular, we will show

-\begin{prop} Let $\pog$ be a periodic orbit graph on $\Tor^2$ satisfying \begin{enumerate}[(i)] \item $|E| - 2|V| - 2$, and every subgraph $G' \subset G$ satisfies $|E'| \leq 2|V'| - 2$. \item $\bm$ is constructive \end{enumerate} Then it is always possible to delete any $2$-valent vertex $v_0$, or perform a reverse edge split on any $3$-valent vertex $v_0$ such that the resulting graph $\langle G_0, \bm_0 \rangle$ also satisfies the properties (i) -- (ii) above. \end{prop}

-Note that the graph $\pog$ in Proposition \ref{prop:canAlwaysDelete} is not assumed to be rigid, which distinguishes this result from the fact that vertex-deletions and reverse edge splits preserve infinitesimal rigidity on $\Tor^2$ (Propositions \ref{prop:vertexAddition} and \ref{prop:reverseEdgeSplit}).
+\begin{proof} We will show that $\pog$ is a constructive periodic orbit graph if and only if $\pog$ can be constructed from a single vertex by a sequence of gain-preserving Henneberg moves.

+Suppose that $\pog$ has been constructed by a sequence of gain-preserving Henneberg moves.
+Then by the Periodic Henneberg Theorem (Theorem \ref{thm:Henneberg}), $\pog$ is generically minimally rigid on $\Tor^2$.
+By Theorem \ref{thm:perMaxwell}, $G$ is $(2,2)$-tight, and by Proposition \ref{prop:constructiveIsNecessary}, $m$ is a constructive gain assignment, hence $\pog$ is constructive.

-We delay the proof of Propostion \ref{prop:canAlwaysDelete} until after the proof of our main result. \begin{proof}[Proof of Theorem \ref{thm:constructiveIsSufficient}] The proof proceeds by induction on the number of vertices, $n = |V|$.
+The `only if' part of the proof proceeds by induction on the number of vertices, $n = |V|$.

-First notice that the hypothesis is true in the case $|V|=|E|=2$.
-By the proof of the Periodic Henneberg Theorem (Theorem \ref{thm:Henneberg}), any periodic orbit graph $\pog$ with a constructive gain assignment with $2$ vertices can be obtained as a $2$-addition to a single vertex (which is minimally rigid on $\Tor^2$).
+First note that the hypothesis is true in the case $|V|=|E|=2$.
+By the proof of the Periodic Henneberg Theorem (Theorem \ref{thm:Henneberg}), any periodic orbit graph $\pog$ with a constructive gain assignment with $2$ vertices can be obtained as a vertex addition on a single vertex (which is minimally rigid on $\Tor^2$).

-Now let $|V|$ be at least $3$, and assume the claim holds for all graphs $G= (V, E)$ with $|V| < n$.
-That is, for a graph $G$ satisfying {\it (i)}, we assume that for all constructive gain assignments $\bm$ the framework $\pofw$ is generically minimally rigid on $\Tor^2$.

-Let $G = (V, E)$ be a graph with $|V| \geq 3$, and suppose $\bm$ is any constructive gain assignment of the edges.
-By Proposition \ref{prop:canAlwaysDelete} we can always delete a $2$- or $3$-valent vertex in a way that leaves a graph $\pogp$ satisfying {\it (i)} and with $\bm'$ constructive.
+For the inductive step, let $\pog$ be a constructive periodic orbit graph with $|V| = n \geq 3$, and we assume the claim holds for any constructive periodic orbit graph with $|V|<n$.
+By Proposition \ref{prop:canAlwaysDelete} we can always delete a $2$- or $3$-valent vertex such that the resulting periodic orbit graph $\pogp$ is constructive.
 Then $|V'| = n - 1$, hence the inductive hypothesis applies, and $\pogp$ is generically minimally rigid on $\Tor^2$.